Vaelatern/ddyw/README.md

 1. Built in Golang functions directly registered as Temporal activities
 2. Scripts/programs found in the --exec-dir directory
 3. Scripts/programs found in the compile time embedded directory
-4. Scripts/programs found at the --http-script-server site
+4. Scripts/programs found at the --exec-remote site
 5. Scripts/programs found in the compile time embedded directory, suffixed with `.fallback`

 Convention is that the source chosen for a run will identify itself, to ease debugging, with one of the following notes `[exec:embedded]` `[exec:dir]` `[exec:dir-internal]` `[exec:http]`